 SB 114 appropriated \$125,000,000 from the General Fund to the CEC in the 2023-2024 fiscal year.
 Grants from the SB 114 funded program must be encumbered (i.e., awarded by the CEC) to local educational agencies by June 30, 2029.
 Awarded local educational agencies must spend their grant funds within three fiscal years after the fiscal year that the grant is received.
+Any funds that are not spent will be returned to the state.
+There is no specific restriction on annual spending provided it is within the overall budget and funds are available.

-Senate Bill 114 Education Finance: Education Omnibus Budget Trailer Bill, Committee on Budget and Fiscal Review, Chapter 48, Statutes of 2023. https://leginfo.legislature.ca.gov/faces/billTextClient.xhtml?bill\id=202320240SB114
+&lt;sup>1 Senate Bill 114 Education Finance: Education Omnibus Budget Trailer Bill, Committee on Budget and Fiscal Review, Chapter 48, Statutes of 2023. https://leginfo.legislature.ca.gov/faces/billTextClient.xhtml?bill\id=202320240SB114